neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

         * Line graph
     + Generate frequency table
     + Target variable distribution
-    + Distributiont and outlier detection via box and scatter plots for numeric features
+    + Distribution and outlier detection via box and scatter plots for numeric features
     + Correlation analysis and pairwise distribution plots
     + Plots with point color as label for classification tasks
     + Aggregations and analysis